reworkhow/JWAS.jl/docs/src/manual/getstarted.md

 ###### Jupyter-IJulia notebooks via Docker

-Docker provides a very straighforward way to install Jupyter-IJulia notebooks with JWAS.
+Docker provides a straighforward way to install Jupyter-IJulia notebooks with JWAS.

 - Install Docker from [here](https://docs.docker.com/install/) for your platform.